-It’s been a hard winter in Kansas City with lots of snow, ice and harsh winds.
-These conditions can be hard on your home.
-With the warmer weather just around the corner, it’s a perfect time to preparing your home for spring.
+With the warmer weather in Kansas City, it’s a perfect time to preparing your home for spring.
 You can prepare your home for spring and enjoy the weather at the same time.
 The following recommendations are easy for a home owner to do themselves.
 If you don’t feel comfortable checking or cleaning the following items, call a licensed and insured contractor to have them check and repair your home.

 I recommend starting with checking the roof’s condition.
 Check for loose shingles or any damage to the roof.
 If you find damage, it may be possible to make an insurance claim to help in the repair cost.
 Secondly, look at the gutter’s stability and clean the gutters out.
 You want to eliminate any chance for loose gutters to damage the home in the spring storms.
 Lastly, inspect the chimney and have it cleaned and ready for next winter.

 Speaking of the chimney, remember to move all firewood away from the home.
 Firewood should be stored at least 18 inches off the ground at least 2 feet from the structure.
 Check the outside faucets for any leaks.
 Walk around the home and look at the siding.
 Replace any damaged or rotting siding.
 You may consider having the siding painted.
 If you have vinyl siding, this would be a good time to power wash the siding.
 Also, check your foundation for cracks.
 If you check this annually, you can seal the foundation and prevent a larger cost later in major foundation repair.

 If you have a deck look for loose boards, nails or screws that need replacing and damaged decking material.
 You may consider power washing your deck and re-stain it at this time.
 This would be a good time to give your deck a facelift and replace the decking material or add a covered porch.